 GH deficiency may contribute to decreased energy but is usually asymptomatic and clinically undetectable in adults.
 Effects of GH deficiency in children Growth Hormone Deficiency in Children Growth hormone deficiency is the most common pituitary hormone deficiency in children and can be isolated or accompanied by deficiency of other pituitary hormones.
 Growth hormone deficiency... read more are discussed elsewhere.

 TSH deficiency leads to hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , with such symptoms as facial puffiness, hoarse voice, bradycardia, and cold intolerance.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , with such symptoms as facial puffiness, hoarse voice, bradycardia, and cold intolerance.

 ACTH deficiency results in hypoadrenalism Secondary Adrenal Insufficiency Secondary adrenal insufficiency is adrenal hypofunction due to a lack of adrenocorticotropic hormone (ACTH).
 Symptoms are the same as for Addison disease and include fatigue, weakness, weight... read more with attendant fatigue, hypotension, and intolerance to stress and infection.
 ACTH deficiency does not result in the hyperpigmentation characteristic of primary adrenal failure.
 ACTH deficiency does not result in hyponatremia or hyperkalemia as occurs in primary adrenal insufficiency Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more because the renin-angiotensin-aldosterone pathway remains intact.